fabiospampinato/vscode-github-notifications-bell/README.md

 This extension requires you to provide an OAuth token, to create it go [here](https://github.com/settings/tokens), click "Generate new token" and be sure to select the "notifications" scope, then click "Generate token".

 - **Environment variables**: the following environment variables are supported too: `GITHUB_NOTIFICATIONS_TOKEN`.
+  - you can set the environment variable in your shell config file `export GITHUB_NOTIFICATIONS_TOKEN='your_token_here'` or before you start VS Code, if you're starting it from terminal: `GITHUB_NOTIFICATIONS_TOKEN='your_token_here' code`

 ```js